The Visit of the Wise Men, 1-12

 Until it stopped – more literally, ‘until, having come, it stopped’, which Nicholl understands as referring to its descent towards the horizon.

 Nicholl regards it as probable that the star became visible in the southern sky at sunset.
 Its ‘stopping over the place where the child was’ suggests its dropping towards the western horizon in the now-dark sky.
-Of course, they did not need celestial help in finding Bethlehem; we therefore infer that ‘the place’ in question is ‘the house’ of v11.
+Of course, they already knew to go to Bethlehem, and they did not need celestial help in finding it; we therefore infer that ‘the place’ in question is ‘the house’ of v11.

 Nicholl remarks that the comet’s tail may have played different roles up to this point: it may have been the water being poured from Aquarius’ jug and the arrow of the bow of Sagittarius the archer.
 It had also taken the role of a royal scepter.
 Now it is a pointer to the precise place where the Messiah lay.